jdblischak/r-intermediate-altmetrics/00-browser.md

 ~~~

 Now we entered into the debugger after the loop has reached "pone".
-Let's inspect the variable the values being passed to `sum`.
+Let's inspect the variable the values being passed to `mean`.
 Specifically, let's see all the unique values.

 ~~~ {.r}